learning-software-engineering/learning-software-engineering.github.io/Topics/Teamwork.md

 [How to avoid misunderstandings in the workplace](https://www.roberthalf.cn/en/management-advice/team/how-avoid-misunderstandings-workplace)

 Communication is essential for positive collaboration.
 In software engineering different problems can arise and effective communication is key to resolving them quickly.
 By discussing issues openly and honestly, team members can brainstorm solutions and use their collective expertise to work together and resolve issues in a timely manner.
-Effective communication, therefore, leads to the development of high-quality software products.
+This leads to the development of high-quality software products.

 Some examples of effective communication include [active listening](https://myseco.militaryonesource.mil/portal/article/active-listening-in-the-workplace), timely communication, clear messages and honest feedback.